Skip to main content

 You can quickly duplicate any existing Shared Step in your repository.
 Cloning creates an independent copy, allowing you to create variations of a test workflow without starting from scratch.

-Click the shared steps tab
+Click the shared fields tab

 Click the options icon to clone the shared step

-4. Select Clone from the dropdown options.
-The Clone Shared Step window will open.
+5. The Clone Shared Step window will open.
 It comes pre-filled with all the original details.
 You can now update the title or tags, or modify the individual steps and expected results.

-5. Click the Clone button to confirm.
+6. Click the Clone button to confirm.

 You have successfully cloned the shared step.
-A success notification will appear, and the new copy will be added to your shared steps list view.
+A success notification will appear, and the new copy will be added to your shared fields list view.
 By default, the title will be the original name with - Copy appended.
 You can modify the title before you clone the shared step.

 Delete a shared step